Judeo-Marathi

 A page from a Haggada shel Pesah in Judaeo-Marathi which was printed in Mumbai in 1890.

-Judeo-Marathi (Marathi: जुदाव मराठी) is a variety of Marathi spoken by the Bene Israel, a Jewish ethnic group in Maharashtra.
+Judeo-Marathi (Marathi: जुदाव मराठी), also known as Bene Israel Marathi, is a variety of Marathi spoken by the Bene Israel, a Jewish ethnic group in Maharashtra.
 There is no evidence that Judeo-Marathi substantially differed from other forms of Marathi.
 However, there are several manuscripts of Jewish texts written in Marathi using Devanagari or Hebrew script.
 For instance, a Haggadah from 1911 contains Hebrew written in Devanagari, and a prayer book with instructions in Marathi written in the Hebrew script.
 In 2011, a Marathi-Hebrew text titled Poona Haggadah, was found in Salford.
 The 137-year-old book, which was used by the Bene-Israel community, was discovered by historian Yaakov Wise.

 Currently, the Bene Israel community mainly resides in Israel, but some continue to live in Mumbai.

+Phonology

+This section primarily covers Hebrew loanword phonology in Judeo-Marathi.
+Since the Bene Israel community acquired the Hebrew language through European missionaries, the Hebrew transcriptions outlined below reflect Modern Hebrew pronunciation.